yiweiluo/yiweiluo.github.io/docs/academic.md

 I'm a third year Ph.D. candidate in Linguistics at Stanford, advised by [Dan Jurafsky](http://stanford.edu/~jurafsky/).
 I am also a member of the [Stanford Natural Language Processing Group](https://nlp.stanford.edu/).

-My primary research interests are in computational social science, historical linguistics, and cognitive science.
+My primary research interests are in computational social science, semantic change and variation, and cognitive science.

 You can check out my publications [here]() and read more about my research projects [here]().